- What is Data Visualization?

 - Tableau can connect with a large number of data sources.

-- It provides access to files via cloud and data warehouse.
+- It provides access to files via the cloud and data warehouse.

-- The tool includes a built-in color blindness checker.
+- The tool includes a built-in colour blindness checker.

 - There are a large number of pictorial representations that you can choose from.

 - It does not need the user to code or have prior technical knowledge.